 With the use of so called “completely royalty free music” from the Proud Music library there are no charges to pay to any collecting society like ASCAP, BMI, PRS, GEMA, etc..
+It means not music for free or gratis music.
 This is valid also in the case of buyout licenses for royalty-free music!
 Should the commercial spot be inserted on TV and radio, there would be likewise no charges for the repertoire, as long as the TV or radio station has a flat rate contract with a collecting society.
 This also proceeds in the case of cinema advertising, depending on whether the movie theater operator also has, in this case, a flat rate contract with a collecting society.

 The standard license from our Proud Music Library makes possible the use of music in educational videos as well.
 This includes the manufacturing rights.
 It also comprises up to 1000 units of video duplicates.
 The license is from a temporal and spatial point of view unlimited and is valid for music that doesn’t require, as well as for music that requires copyright.